 Last but not least, you should never bottom out a bit in the routers collet.
 Also, inserting the bit part is a very dangerous too.
 Instead, you should ensure that the bit is completely inserted and that you need to back off about 1/16 inch.

-There you have it; the top tricks and tips for working with a router table.
+There you have it; the top tricks and tips for working with a best router table.
 Just like other woodworking equipment, you should handle a router table with utmost precautions.
 That way, you can excel in your cabinetry skills and achieve more.